How to reach Slovenia

 The Ljubljana Airport (LJU) is 25 km from the centre.
-There are regular shuttle bus connections to the city but no trains operate from there.
+There are regular shuttle bus connections to the city but no trains run from there.
 If you need an airport transfer, please go here.
-Maribor Airport (MBX) is 7 km from the city centre.

 We have worked out very good transfer options, please check them at the trip description itself under "Getting there and away" tab.